craxtic/CamboProgrammingLanguageDocs/README.md

-# Pixer Programming Language
+# Cambo Programming Language

-Pixer is a general-purpose programming that has the power of C++ but remains as simple as C. Hopefully :]

-- A multi-paradigm langauge
+Cambo is a high level, general-purpose, multi-paradigm programming language designed by a teenager named Heng KimSreang.
+It is free and open-source software, released under an (License) idk yet.
+This language emphasizes performance, strong type and memory safety.
+...